To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 "We're facing a lot of practical questions about finances and wills and whether Bella will keep working or retire," he says in the first episode of the podcast.
 "And we're facing personal questions as our relationship is challenged by this.
 And as we react to the changes it brings."
 After a pause, he adds, "It's a journey."

 Bella says the decision to talk publicly about her illness wasn't hard.
-"I don't feel like it's something that's like some bad secret, it's not something I brought on myself.
+"I don't feel like it's something that's like some bad secret; it's not something I brought on myself.
 But I know that a lot of people who have this are afraid for other people to know."

 One of the hardest parts of the Doolittles' journey is the uncertainty.
 Other doctors have told Bella that that eight-year timeline isn't certain at all.
 There's a lot of variation in the way this disease progresses.